kubeflow/website/content/en/docs/components/katib/experiment.md

 The algorithm name in Katib is `bayesianoptimization`.

-The [Bayesian optimization](https://arxiv.org/pdf/1012.2599.pdf) method uses gaussian process regression to model the search space.
+The [Bayesian optimization](https://arxiv.org/pdf/1012.2599.pdf) method uses Gaussian process regression to model the search space.
 This technique calculates an estimate of the loss function and the uncertainty of that estimate at every point in the search space.
 The method is suitable when the number of dimensions in the search space is low.
 Since the method models both